 City Council then approves or refuses the Official Plan amendment.
 Notice of the decision is given within 15 days of the approval or refusal date.
+The process takes approximately six months.
 The Council decision may be appealed to the Ontario Land Tribunal, which is the provincial tribunal that is the final arbiter of any planning disputes.